-Luckily, Les Saintes aren’t too far from the main islands of Grand Terre or Basse Terre.
+Luckily, Les Saintes aren’t too far from the main islands of Grande-Terre or Basse Terre.

 If you’re based in Grand Terre, ferries leave the port at Pointe-à-Pitre.
 If you’re on Basse Terre island, ferries leave from the small village of Trois Rivières or from the capital of Guadeloupe also called Basse-Terre (not confusing at all, right?).

 - Ferry companies: ValFerry, CTM Deher (local company)

 - Price per adult: €18–24 round trip (aller-retour) depending on the company, location, and seasonality

 - Departure times: 09h00 departure and 17h00 return